Spain loves its fiestas.

 July And August

 Look out for open-air concerts and other musical events.
 This is prime tourist season for Benidorm, so you’ll find much going on.
+This is also the most popular time for solo travelers in Spain, as it’s relatively easy to meet other people.

 Food and drink reign supreme during autumn, with grapes and artichokes being celebrated.
 There are also some interesting fiestas to commemorate the age-old battle between Spaniards and Moors, with re-enactments of battles played out in the street.